Skip to content

 Overview

 The Q-Sun Xe-1 tester is a compact and affordable tabletop chamber designed for testing lightfastness, colour fastness, and photostability.
 It features a single xenon arc lamp that provides the best match to the full spectrum of natural sunlight.
-The tester can be equipped with optional features such as a water spray and chiller, allowing for the most realistic moisture simulation and low-temperature applications.
+Optional features such as a water spray and chiller allow for the most realistic moisture simulation and low-temperature applications.
 Installation of the Xe-1 tester is simple, and specimens can be easily mounted horizontally on its flat specimen tray.

-Q-Sun xenon arc test chambers use air-cooled xenon arc lamps to significantly reduce operating and maintenance expenses.
-Lamp life is guaranteed for most Q-Sun models for 3000 hours at normal irradiance and 1000 hours at
+• Air-Cooled Lamps: Significantly reduce operating and maintenance expenses.
+Lamp life is guaranteed for most Q-Sun models for 3000 hours at normal irradiance and 1000 hours at high irradiance.

 Models

-Q-SUN Xe-1-B: full spectrum sunlight
+• Q-SUN Xe-1-B: Full spectrum sunlight.

-Q-SUN Xe-1-SE: full spectrum sunlight, water spray, dual touchscreen display
+• Q-SUN Xe-1-SE: Full spectrum sunlight, water spray, dual touchscreen display.

-Q-SUN Xe-1-BCE: full spectrum sunlight, chiller, and dual touchscreen display
+• Q-SUN Xe-1-BCE: Full spectrum sunlight, chiller, and dual touchscreen display.

-Q-SUN Xe-1-SCE: full spectrum sunlight, water spray, chiller, and dual touchscreen display
+• Q-SUN Xe-1-SCE: Full spectrum sunlight, water spray, chiller, and dual touchscreen display.

-Q-SUN Xe-1-WE: full spectrum sunlight, temperature-controlled water immersion, and dual touchscreen display.
+• Q-SUN Xe-1-WE: Full spectrum sunlight, temperature-controlled water immersion, and dual touchscreen display.

 Technical Data